Gravitational waves from a dilaton-induced, first-order QCD phase transition

 A further extension of this theory includes an axion-like particle (ALP) coupled to a dark sector confining gauge theory in addition to QCD (i.e.~a `QCD ALP' \cite{Lella:2024dmx}).
 Such theories often suffer from a problem where stable cosmic domain walls come to dominate the energy density, in conflict with observations.
 Drawing on the findings of \cite{Blasi_2022,Blasi:2023sej}, we note that this problem may be solved if the combined ALP and dilaton tunnelling `eats' the domain walls, which may be achieved in theories where $\f(\phi)$ is non-monotonic.
 We expect to make this mechanism more explicit in future work.

-Finally, while the explicit model presented in this work illustrates how it may be realised with rather simple ingredients, it would be interesting to embed this toy model in a more complete theoretical framework.
+While the explicit model presented in this work illustrates how it may be realised with rather simple ingredients, it would be interesting to embed this toy model in a more complete theoretical framework.

+Finally, the mechanism proposed in this Letter may find applications outside cosmology.
+Emergent gauge theories with tunable `dilaton' parameters have been discovered in several condensed matter systems \cite{PhysRevLett.127.117205, doi:10.1126/sciadv.aav7444, Pikulin_2016, YU2021195}, and may potentially host non-trivial PTs similar to our scenario.
+More generally, the essence of our proposal is that the order-parameter space of certain theories can naturally be augmented, leading to rich multiple-field dynamics that can transform the nature of predicted PTs.

-{\bf{\emph{Acknowledgments}}}---We thank Mark Hindmarsh and Filippo Sala for stimulating discussions.
+{\bf{\emph{Acknowledgments}}}---We thank Mark Hindmarsh, Filippo Sala, and Javier Subils for stimulating discussions.
 This work was supported by the Swedish Research Council (VR) under grants 2018-03641, 2019-02337 and 2024-04289.
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).

 \onecolumngrid

 {S\arabic{section}}

 {S\arabic{figure}}